0x-Saturn/TECHCRUSH-VOTING-SYSTEM-/README.md

 # TECHCRUSH-VOTING-SYSTEM-

-This is my capstone project for TECHCRUSH Smart Contract Development.
+This is our capstone project for TECHCRUSH Smart Contract Development.
 It includes an ERC-20 token and a voting contract for transparent elections.

 ## Deployed Contract Addresses (Anvil)
 - TechCrushVoteToken: 0x5FbDB2315678afecb367f032d93F642f64180aa3 (example; replace with yours)